php-fig/fig-standards/proposed/PSR-Cache.md

      * Provided key must be unique for each item in the cache.
 Implementing
      * Libraries are responsible for any encoding or escaping required by their
      * backends, but must be able to supply the original key if needed.
 Keys
-     * should be no longer than 1024 characters and should not contain the
-     * special characters listed:
+     * should not contain the special characters listed:
      *  {}()/\@
      *
      * @param string $key